rastogiSuyash/EmployeeManagement/README.md

 # EmployeeManagement
-Project for Employee Management System
+A simple Employee Management System using Spring MVC.